Celab Four:C Dispatch

 With the Four:C syncronisation server multiple client can share the same database in real-time.

-As default there are several tones set for different call types and messages.
-These can also be set to your ordinary sounds, alarms and tones.
+There are several native tones set for different call types and messages.
+These can be set to your ordinary sounds or connected to a relay to allow silent notifications.

 Four:C Dispatch is completely modular, which means you only pay for the features your organization needs.